Content Map Terms

 Sexual orientation

-Sexual orientation is how you are attracted romantically and sexually to other people.
+Sexual orientation means how you are attracted romantically and sexually to other people.
+There are different kinds of sexual orientation.
 For example, a person may be:

 • Homosexual (gay, lesbian, queer)-describes a person attracted only or almost only to those of the same gender.

-• Bisexual-describes a person attracted to both men and women, though not necessarily equally or at the same time.
+• Bisexual—describes a person attracted to both men and women, though not necessarily equal or at the same time.

 • Pansexual (or omnisexual)-describes a person attracted to those of any gender.